Agendas & Minutes

 Meetings & Quorum

 Regular meetings are held on the 2nd Monday of each month at 6:00 p.m.
 Special meetings may also be called.
-Four members will constitute a quorum.
-All meetings held at City Hall, 5th floor, Conference Room 5B, public welcome to attend.
-By-laws (PDF)
+A majority of current members present will constitute a quorum.
+All meetings held at Waubonsee Community College, Multipurpose Room.
+The public is welcome to attend.

 The Board will consist of nine members who shall serve without compensation.
 At least two (2) of said members shall have professional expertise in the various facets of the duties of the Commission, by virtue of their training and/or employment.
 These areas of expertise may include, but are not necessarily limited to: the disabled, community development, architecture, transportation, communications, employment, the law, environmental management and safety.
 After establishment of staggered terms, the term of appointment shall be for three years with no maximum term limit.
 If a position is vacated during a term, a new member shall be appointed in the same manner to fill the unexpired term.
 Ref: Resolution No. R19-011 dated 1/22/19